What is the capital of Greenland?

 Executive Branch: |

-chief of state: Queen MARGRETHE II of Denmark (since 14 January 1972), represented by High Commissioner Mikaela ENGELL (since April 2011) head of government: Premier Kim KIELSEN (since 30 September 2014) cabinet: Self-rule Government (Naalakkersuisut) elected by the Parliament (Inatsisartut) on the basis of the strength of parties elections/appointments: the monarchy is hereditary; high commissioner appointed by the monarch; premier indirectly elected by Parliament for a 4-year term election results: Kim KIELSEN elected premier; Parliament vote - Kim KIELSEN (S) 27.2%, Sara OLSVIG (IA) 25.5%, Randi Vestergaard EVALDSEN (D) 19.5%, other 27.8% |
+Chief of State: King FREDERIK X of Denmark (since 14 January 2024), represented by High Commissioner Mikaela ENGELL (since April 2011) (2024) Head of Government: Premier Mute B. EGEDE (since 23 April 2021) Cabinet: Self-rule Government (Naalakkersuisut) elected by the Parliament (Inatsisartut) Elections/appointments: the monarchy is hereditary; high commissioner appointed by the monarch; premier indirectly elected by Parliament for a 4-year term Election results: 2021: Mute B. EGEDE elected premier; Parliament vote - Mute B. EGEDE (Inuit Ataqatigiit) unanimous 2014: Kim KIELSEN elected premier; Parliament vote - Kim KIELSEN (S) 27.2%, Sara OLSVIG (IA) 25.5%, Randi Vestergaard EVALDSEN (D) 19.5%, other 27.8% |

-Citizenship Criteria: | see Denmark |
+Citizenship Criteria: | See Denmark |

-Legal System: | the laws of Denmark apply where applicable and Greenlandic law applies to other areas |
+Legal System: | The laws of Denmark apply where applicable and Greenlandic law applies to other areas |

 Suffrage: | 18 years of age; universal |